shiwanshudev/100-days-of-code/log.md

 **Today's Progress**: Learned about JOIN in SQL.
 Completed today's cssbattle.

 **Thoughts:** I was exhausted and not very motivated today.
-However, I progressed a little.
+I should increase my workload.
+This is bare minimum and won't cut it if I am to land my next role soon.
+Apart from this I also need to apply to companies.

 **Course Link:** [Stephen Grider's Course](https://www.udemy.com/course/sql-and-postgresql)